padrinobook/padrinobook/01-introduction.md

 even something by yourself.
 The main goal is that you are comfortable with it because you will mostly spend a lot of time with it.
 Due to the fact that I use the command line extensively, I prefer to use a "classical" **text editor** (see my [vim-settings repository on github](https://github.com/matthias-guenther/vim-settings "vim-settings repository on github") if you want to see which tool I use every day).
-In the end you have to decide what you want to take.
+You can cherry pick which settings work for you.
 ![Figure 1-2.
 Picture of Vim with NERDTree](images/01/editor.jpg)